Chair / Associate Professor / Graduate Program Director, Communication Dept

 - Public Health Communication, Strategic Communication

-Soojung Kim is an Associate Professor in the Department of Communication at the University of North Dakota.
-Soojung Kim received both M.A. and Ph.D. in Mass Communication from the University of Minnesota, M.P.H. from the University of North Dakota, and a B.A. in Mass Communication and Psychology from Korea University.
+Soojung Kim is an Associate Professor and Chair in the Department of Communication at the University of North Dakota.
+She received both M.A. and Ph.D. in Mass Communication from the University of Minnesota, an M.P.H. from the University of North Dakota, and a B.A. in Mass Communication and Psychology from Korea University.

 Her research focuses on increasing the awareness of public health issues and changing health behaviors by using effective social and mobile media strategies.
-Her research has been supported by the National Institute of General Medical Sciences of the National Institutes Health, Prevent Cancer Foundation, and Grand Forks Public Health.
+Her research has been supported by the National Institute of General Medical Sciences of the National Institutes Health, Prevent Cancer Foundation, National Center for Healthy Housing (a flow-through from the Environmental Protection Agency), and Grand Forks Public Health.

 COMM 345: Social Media Strategy

 COMM 402: Intercultural/International Communication

 COMM 404: Advertising and Society